Khanom khai nok kratha: Storage and shelf life

-Khanom Khai Nok Kratha, like most deep-fried appetizers, is best enjoyed shortly after frying to keep the exterior crisp.
+Like most deep-fried appetizers, Khanom Khai Nok Kratha is best enjoyed shortly after frying to maintain exterior crispness.
 After cooling, the texture softens and the balls may deflate.
 Extra dough can be carefully wrapped in plastic and refrigerated for three days or frozen for five to six weeks.
 Dough can also be chilled for a few hours before cooking, as long as it is firmly covered to avoid drying out.
-Before shaping or frying, bring refrigerated dough to room temperature, and thaw frozen dough for two to three hours.
+Before shaping or frying, refrigerated dough is brought to room temperature, and frozen dough is thawed for two to three hours.

 Variations

 Primary Sweet Potato Variations

 The traditional version of Khanom Khai Nok Kratha is made with orange-fleshed sweet potatoes, which provide natural sweetness and the characteristic golden color.
 In recent years, purple sweet potato balls have become increasingly popular for their vibrant hue, slightly distinct flavor, and higher anthocyanin content, which contributes additional nutritional value.
 Some vendors also combine multiple varieties, typically orange, purple, and white sweet potatoes, to create mixed-color assortments that enhance visual appeal and offer a range of subtle flavor differences within a single batch.